 -

-A 6 AWG copper wire or 4 AWG aluminum wire is the minimum wire size needed for a 45 amp circuit.
+A 6 AWG copper wire or 4 AWG aluminum wire is the least wire size used for 45 amp circuit.

 - What is a 60 amp used for?